aspiforgreat/tumCoursesMAstertool/README.md

 ### Removing Modules and Main bug that is left

 - Click the **trash icon** next to a module to remove it from the list.
 This will also update the domain balances accordingly.
-Usually this works just fine, but overflow is added to WZ and then deleting that is super buggy.
-There is a million ways this could be fixed and I might do it someday.
+Usually this works just fine, but overflow is added to WZ and then deleting that used to be super buggy.
+I did not test it long enough to confidently say it is fixed.

 ## Application Structure